Ben's Engineering Blog

 • All the client data fetching logic

-Actual HN runs on ~4kb of non compressed JS but then it is not a spa or framework built so I don’t think there is any comparison with it.
-On the other hand the Svelte HN implementation runs on 30kb of JS (although it doesn’t seem to be minified).
-But when it comes to these small numbers it doesn’t really matter, as long as its under 50kb of JS its pretty responsive.
+Actual HN runs on ~4kb of uncompressed JS but then it is not a spa or framework built so I don't think there is any comparison with it.
+On the other hand, the Svelte HN implementation runs on 30kb of JS (although it doesn't seem to be minified).
+But when it comes to these small numbers it doesn't matter, as long as it's under 50kb of JS it's pretty responsive.

 <template>